Advisors - July 19, 2022

 Harness Volatility & Create Opportunity

-First, a quick VIX crash course.
+First, a quick VIX refresher.
 The VIX measures the implied volatility of the S&P 500, but it isn’t calculated using the prices of the equities that make up the index.
-The level of the VIX is actually determined by the number of options contracts bought and sold on those underlying securities — an indication of hedging and bearishness, but not necessarily a sell-off.
+The level of the VIX is actually determined by the number of options contracts bought and sold on those underlying securities — which may indicate hedging and bearishness, but not necessarily a sell-off.

-So what does all this mean for you — an investor?
+So what does all this mean for advisors and their clients?

-By changing your perspective on volatility, you might see it as an opportunity to dive deep on equities, looking for those with solid fundamentals that recently sold off.
-With investors actively taking opposite positions on any single equity — a rare occurrence in the last 10 years or so — fundamental analysis and market monitoring are as important as ever for timing buys and sells.
-As an individual, though, it’s especially important to consider retail transaction fees — which are relatively high, on a percentage basis, for individuals.
+By changing your perspective on volatility, you may see a rising VIX as an opportunity to dive deep on equities and identify those with solid fundamentals that have fallen out of favor.
+With investors actively taking opposite positions on any single equity — a rare occurrence in the last 10 years or so — fundamental analysis and market monitoring are as important as ever in making smart investment decisions.

 • Oil VIX

 Even if volatility is here to stay, it doesn’t have to be synonymous with losses.
 Finding the winners of 2022 amidst the rotating headlines may require a little more digging, but they’re still out there.

 Connect With YCharts

 Interested in adding YCharts to your technology stack?
 Sign up for a 7-Day Free Trial.